KingsOnline/adapt-brightcove/README.md

 *   Multiple _audioPlayer used within the same course don't work.
 Just stick to one.
 *   Unlike the Media component, if you have multiple instances of this component on a page.
 Playing one won't pause another already in play.
+*   This plugin supports v6+ of the Brightcove player.

 ---